 After much outcry among Cincinnati city council members, many of whom donned pig noses to debate whether the swine symbols would make the laughing stock of the country, the project was approved and the pigs became the signature sculpture of the new Cincinnati Riverfront.
 The pigs live on today at the entrance to Bicentennial Commons.

-Launched in 2013, the Christian Moerlein Beer Series served up by the Flying Pig Marathon combines the Bockfest 5K in March, the Little Kings Mile over Flying Pig Weekend and the Hudepohl 14K and 7K events in September during Oktoberfest Zinzinnati.
+Launched in 2013, the TQL Beer Series served up by the Flying Pig Marathon combines the Bockfest 5K in March, the Fifty West Mile over Flying Pig Weekend, and the Hudepohl 14K and 7K events in September during Oktoberfest Zinzinnati.

 Queen Bee Half Marathon

 The Queen Bee Half debuted in 2014 with a whimsical ‘bee’ theme celebrating female runners, but guys are welcome, too!
 The Queen Bee Half Marathon is a female-themed half marathon tour of Greater Cincinnati with lots of fun and food before, during, and after!
 Make it a girls’ weekend in Cincinnati with a “Bee-u-tique” before the event highlighting pampering and wellness, with a fashion show featuring the latest in leisure and sportswear.
 Learn more at www.queenbeehalf.com.

 In this inaugural event, FC Cincinnati Foundation (FCCF) and the Flying Pig Marathon are joining forces to host the best FCC watch party of the year!
 Before the July 13th away match against the Chicago Fire, we’ll host a 3-mile run/walk and post-race watch party at The Banks.
 This event will include food and beer vendors, a big screen display of the game, an eMLS interaction, and more!
 Through this event, Flying Pig Charities and the FCCF are working to raise money for their various causes and beneficiaries.